Skip to main content

 Pre-history: Baptists in Bury before 1835

-The first Baptist church in Bury was Providence Baptist Strict and Particular Baptist church which started in March 1835 (with a building from 1836).
-In 1845, Ebenezer Baptist church started (with a building on Knowsley Street from 1853).
+The first Baptist church in Bury (Greater Manchester) was Providence Strict and Particular Baptist church which started in March 1835 (with a building from 1836).
+In 1845, Ebenezer Baptist church started (with a building on Knowsley Street from 1853, relocating to Tenterden Street in 1898).
 Later, there were Baptist churches on Rochdale Road (from 1860), and on Chesham Avenue (from 1881).
-Anyway, until 1835, there were no Baptist churches in Bury.
-The first Baptist churches began in the early 1600s (between 1609 and 1638).
-Starting among English speaking Christians in the Netherlands, churches then spread from London outwards.
-During the time of the Civil War, there were Baptists in the Model Army of Oliver Cromwell.
-A certain John Wigan was pastor of a Baptist church at Birch from about 1649/50.
-In 1669, the vicar of Bury parish complained of various conventicles "constantly kept at private houses of Independents, Presbyterians, Dippers and other such like jointly, of the bset rank of the yeomanry and other inferiors." ...
+These historic churches are now represented by Bury Baptist Church (Baptist Union) on the Manchester Road, and Radcliffe Road Baptist Church (Grace Baptist Assembly).
+There is also a Bury Bible Baptist Church whose origins go back to missionary work by pastors from the USA in the 1970s.
+Anyway, until 1835, there were no Baptist churches in Bury .
+The origins of Baptist churches go back to the 1600s.
+In 1669, the vicar of Bury parish complained of various conventicles "constantly kept at private houses of Independents, Presbyterians, Dippers and other such like jointly, of the best ...

 St John's schools, Bury (a former boys and girls school on Hornby Street/Birch Street)